hydra-synth/hydra-docs-v2/content/docs/learning/extending-hydra/contributing/editor.md

     git checkout -b my-awesome-feature

 Edit the code.
-If you want to see changes in real time, you can use the watch script.
-After running `yarn serve`, open another terminal and run

-    yarn watch
+Changes will appear in real-time as you edit the code.

 Then every time you save code, it will automatically re-bundle the code.